Micro Diesel (USA)

 Even so, the logic behind this design would appear to be more than usually convoluted if this was the intended configuration.
 Could there be a simpler answer to the riddle?

 A Possible Construction Error

-My good friend and valued colleague Maris Dislers has proposed another and in my personal view far simpler solution to this puzzle - it was an uncorrected accident!
+My good friend and valued colleague Maris Dislers has proposed another and in my personal view far more persuasive solution to this puzzle - it was an uncorrected accident!
 Maris suggests that an erroneous conrod length may have somehow been forwarded to the machine shop, resulting in the conrods being made too long.
 A somewhat radical suggestion - an entire production run of engines being released onto the market with an incorrecly dimensioned component on board!
 Let's have a really good think about this.......

 As soon as we do so, a certain inherent logic becomes immediately apparent.
-A shorter rod would increase both the transfer and exhaust periods, which this engine could doubtless use given the rather conservative figures reported above.
+A shorter rod would increase both the transfer and exhaust periods, which this engine could really use given the rather conservative figures reported above.
 Perhaps more importantly, it would reduce the sub-piston induction period to something far more rational than the as-built fgure.
 But what about the induction timing?
 Well, the news there is also good - a shorter rod would reduce the induction period, which seems excessively long as delivered for a low-speed sideport engine of this type.
 It all hangs together.............